pelavarre/byoverbs/docs/turtling-in-the-python-terminal.md

 ## Dig in technically, deep into the Python

 You could review the whole Code?
 Read every line of the Python?
-No one has before you
+No one has before you.
 Or you could pick out just one aspect of the Code to drill down into?

 Our Turtle Logo App here is thousands of lines large.
 It's large enough that it gives its own kind of a tour of the Standard Python Library.

-It mixes together 27 Imports
+It mixes together 27 Python Imports

 ### 24 Cross-Platform Python Imports